reuschi/smart-photo-frame/README.md

 5. Copy the token and store it in the config file as shown above
 6. Open the conversation with the Bot

 Now the Bot should be ready to receive messages.
 If you send messages to the Bot while the frame is not running, nothing is happening.
 To get a reply on your sent photos, you must run the **main.py**.
-In most cases the script must run with *sudo*.
+In most cases the script must run as *sudo*.

 ## Preparing your mailbox